 How to Choose a Cooling Pillow

 In addition to regulating temperature and providing a comfortable sleep environment, a cooling pillow may also relieve pressure and provide ample support for your head, neck, and shoulders.
-While the focus of our guide is a pillow’s cooling properties, there are additional factors that can help you determine if a pillow is a good purchase or not.
-You should consider what type of pillow you want, and what is most important to you in addition to cooling properties.
+And while our guide focuses on a pillow’s cooling properties, there are other factors that can help you determine if a pillow is the right one for you.

-• Cooling Properties: The cooling properties of a pillow determine how well it regulates your temperature, dissipates heat, and keeps you cool throughout the night.
-Most cooling pillows have passive cooling properties, meaning they are constructed with materials that either encourage airflow or draw heat away from your body.
-Gel, copper, phase change materials, and graphite are all conductive materials that dissipate heat.
-Moisture-wicking materials like wool, cotton, and bamboo are helpful if you’re prone to sweating throughout the night.
+• Cooling Properties: Most cooling pillows have passive cooling properties, meaning they’re constructed with materials that either encourage airflow or draw heat away from your body.
+Gel, copper, and graphite are all conductive materials that dissipate heat.
+Moisture-wicking materials like wool, cotton, and bamboo are helpful if you’re prone to sweating at night.
 These breathable materials also circulate air and prevent heat retention.
-For shoppers, it is important to focus on the materials and construction of the pillow over any marketing buzz.

-• Sleeping Position: The position you sleep in each night determines the firmness and loft you should look for in a pillow.
+• Sleeping Position: The position you sleep in determines the firmness and loft you should look for.
 Side sleepers need a pillow with a higher loft that fills the space between the neck and shoulders.
-This helps keep the spine aligned and reduces pressure.
-Back sleepers maintain a neutral posture, but need a pillow that keeps their head level and not tilted too far forward or back.
-Stomach sleepers prefer thinner pillows that keep their head and neck at a comfortable angle.
+This helps keep the spine aligned and reduces pressure points.
+Back sleepers need a pillow that keeps their head level and not tilted too far forward or back.
+And stomach sleepers generally prefer thinner pillows that keep their head and neck at a comfortable angle.

-• Pressure Relief: A pillow provides additional support and relieves pressure and tension in your neck and shoulders.
+• Pressure Relief: A pillow should provide support and relieve pressure and tension in your neck and shoulders.
 Pillows that conform to the shape of your head and neck help keep the spine aligned.
-Memory foam is well-known for its conforming nature, while latex also offers pressure relief.
+Memory foam is well-known for its conforming nature, but latex also offers pressure relief.

-• Firmness Level: For cooling pillows, a medium soft to medium firm feel is common.
-Materials like wool, down, and shredded memory foam are often soft.
-Solid foam and latex pillows are more likely to be medium to medium firm.
-Buckwheat pillows and some foam options can be firm.
+• Firmness Level: For cooling pillows, a medium-soft to medium-firm feel is common.
+Materials like wool, down, and shredded memory foam are often soft, while solid foam and latex pillows are more likely to be medium to medium firm.
+And buckwheat pillows, as well as some foam options, can be firm.
 When shopping for a pillow, personal preferences and sleeping position can help you determine which firmness level is the right fit.

 • Loft: Loft refers to the height of the pillow.
 Cooling pillows often have a medium to high loft.
 Certain cooling pillows have an adjustable loft, meaning you can remove or add filling to change the height of the pillow.
 A higher loft is better for side sleepers, while back sleepers tend to prefer a medium loft.
 Stomach sleepers benefit from a low loft.

 A cooling pillow uses materials in its fill and cover to regulate temperature and dissipate heat.
 We’ll break down common fill and cover materials here.
-It should be noted that certain materials are highly conductive and draw heat away from the body.
-Others allow air to flow through them to dissipate heat.
-There are multiple options available, and certain pillow types will work better for some than others.
+Certain materials are highly conductive and draw heat away from the body, while others allow air to flow through them to dissipate heat.
+There are multiple options available, and certain pillow types work better for some than others.

 Fill Materials